joanne-chong/r-Cat_Dog_Analysis_NLP/README.md

     - Count Vectorizer with 10,000 max feature limit
     - Minimum number of documents to include token is 2
     - Maximum number of documents to include token is 90%
-    - Includes unigrams and bigrams
+    - Includes unigrams only
 4. The other models that did well in terms of precision: Count Vectorizer & Logistic Regression, Count Vectorizer & Random Forest, TF-IDF & Random Forest.

 ### Key Takeaways
-1. Based on the top keywords, the best one-word keyword that describes r/CatAdvice would be: "litter".
-We notice a number of environment-related words, such as "home", "house", "room" - indicating the users are concerned about their cats' behavior or reaction in the environment.
+1. Based on the top keywords, the keywords that best describes r/CatAdvice would be: "litter", "litter box", "kitten", "stray".
+We notice a number of environment-related words, such as "home", "house", "room", "outside" - indicating the users are concerned about their cats' behavior or reaction in the environment.
-2. Meanwhile keywords for r/DogAdvice are usually two words, and we can see that a number of them focus on the dog's breed and training.
-This also reaffirms our earlier observation that users are more concerned about their pets' training and behavior.
+2. Meanwhile the most indicative keywords for r/DogAdvice are "vet" and "advice" - this is not very helpful at first.
+Upon further investigation, we found that the dog owners tend to post about their issue even after seeing a vet - and look for support in the subreddit forum on whether anyone else has experienced similar issue.

 ## Limitations
 When it comes to language and texts, it's always challenging trying to achieve near-perfect predictions on what users may say next, and what it would mean.
 The best way to improve our modeling outcome would be: